‘Look What You Made Me Do’ survival guide: Taylor Swift did not accidentally make a terrible song

 In an age of the consumer having as much of an appetite for a tire fire as one for a work of art, just being good doesn’t necessarily keep you relevant.
-You need to do something that can be the subject of a twitter thread, or worse, this mess of shit from The Ringer completely devoid of analysis.
+You need to do something that can be the subject of a twitter thread.
 You need to be meme-able, even a potential laughing stock.

 Lesser stars aren’t afforded the opportunity Taylor Swift, with her 85 million-plus Twitter followers and double-digit Grammy count, has each time she puts out an album.
 If that Joe Jonas band puts out some shit like that as a lead single, it will get minimal run and the album will be forgotten before it even arrives.

 LWYMMD, however, will be relevant.
 It will be popular, even if as “the junk Taylor Swift song,” and it will undoubtedly build anticipation of the album.